tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/故障处理/实例相关故障/服务器被隔离导致无法登录_intl_en.md

 ## Solutions

  1. Delete the violating content as instructed by the internal message or text message.
 Resolve security risks and reinstall the system if necessary.
  2. If the violation is not caused by your own action, your CVM may have encountered malicious intrusion.
-To resolve this, see [Host Security] (https://intl.cloud.tencent.com/zh/document/product/296).
+To resolve this, see [Host Security](https://intl.cloud.tencent.com/zh/document/product/296).
- 3. After eliminating potential safety hazards or stopping violations, please [submit a ticket] (https://console.intl.cloud.Tencent.com/workorder) to contact customer service for removing the isolation.
+ 3. After eliminating potential safety hazards or stopping violations, please [submit a ticket](https://console.intl.cloud.Tencent.com/workorder) to contact customer service for removing the isolation.